schneems/rust_macro_tutorial/docs/010_create_the_trait.md

 :::>> $ exa --tree --git-ignore .
 ```

-We need two crates because a procmacro must live in a stand alone crate.
-This allows Rust to compile and run that code before the rest of the code in a project is compiled.
+We need two crates because a proc-macro must live in a stand-alone crate.
+This split allows Rust to compile and run that code before the rest of the code in a project is compiled.
 A limitation is that it can only export macros, so we need somewhere else for other public things (like traits) to live.

 <span id="chapter_02" />

 ## Define the CacheDiff trait manually

-Once the project is setup, we'll start off by defining a public trait:
+Once the project is set up, we'll start by defining a public trait:

 ```rust
 :::>> print.erb